 Queen’s cup

-Another pond with Maxwell Butte (post) behind to the right.
+Another pond with Maxwell Butte (

 Unnamed lake along the trail with Maxwell Butte behind.